kenraywilliams/rincollabtutorial/README.md

 ![GGPLOT](images/ggplot.png)

 So we can see that plots are also nicely integrated within the notebook.
+You may also notice that the library(datasets) is already installed in the Google Colab R runtime environment as there was no need to load/attach the datasets package.

 ## Conclusion